 Statement: Brexit and Article 50

-These FAQs were reviewed and updated on 26 June 2017, further to the start of the UK Government’s negotiations regarding the UK’s departure from the EU.
+These FAQs were last reviewed on 13 October 2017, further to previous updates made on 26 June 2017, after the UK Government started negotiations regarding the UK’s departure from the EU.
 Further government updates can be found at https://www.gov.uk/government/publications/safeguarding-the-position-of-eu-citizens-in-the-uk-and-uk-nationals-in-the-eu.
 We are following matters closely and will provide further updates as we learn more about the impact that the negotiations will have on the registration of architects.
 As it stands, we will continue to operate under our existing statutory remit as specified in the Architects Act 1997 and in compliance with existing EU legislation (the Professional Qualifications Directive (2005/36/EC)).
 Our sponsoring Government Department, the Department for Communities and Local Government, will notify us of any changes that may need to be made to our role and remit in the future.
 We recognise that you may have questions about what this means for you, so have put together a short set of frequently asked questions (FAQs) which we hope explain our current position.
 Please call our support team on 020 7580 5861 if your question is not covered below or if you require further information.

 Q: Have any registration policies changed following the outcome of the referendum?